 Please refer to the Appendix section at the bottom of the report that is included in the deliverables for method and tool citation.

-Q: How do I submit an analysis through the portal?
+Q. I purchased Dovetail Analysis Portal Credits for variant analysis.
+How do I submit a variant analysis run through the portal?

-Submitting an analysis through the Dovetail Analysis Portal is quick and easy.
-Just follow these three steps:
+Submitting a variant analysis through the Dovetail Analysis Portal is quick and easy.
+Just follow these steps:

 Yes, you can down-sample your FASTQ files before upload to perform 30X analysis.
 FASTQ pairs 60-100GB will be charged 2 credits.
 However, keep in mind certain samples (i.e. highly heterogenous or low purity) and/or low VAF variant detection will benefit from higher sequencing depth.